Runobiel/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-Task 0 -Create a script that creates an alias
-Task 1- Create a script that prints hello user
+Create a script that counts the number of directories in the PATH
-Add /action to the PATH